John E. Boland

 John E. Boland (August 7, 1937 – September 2, 2015) was an American politician and educator.

-Born in Saint Paul, Minnesota, Boland graduated from the St. Thomas College and University of Minnesota.
+Born in Saint Paul, Minnesota, Boland graduated from St. Thomas College and the University of Minnesota.
 He was a high school teacher and coach.
-Boland served in the Minnesota House of Representatives from 1971–73 and was a Democrat.
+Boland served in the Minnesota House of Representatives from 1971 to 1973 and was a Democrat.
 In 1973, Boland resigned from the Minnesota State Legislature to serve on the Metropolitan Council as chairman until 1979.
 Boland was a lobbyist and served as an aide to Congressman Bruce Vento.
 Boland died in Saint Paul, Minnesota.